 Sensors detect changes in the environment and convert them into electrical energy.
 A piezoelectric sensor senses mechanical changes in the outside world and translates them into an electrical signal, which is monitored to measure those changes.
 Piezoelectric sensors take on two forms to accomplish this: active and passive.
 Active PZT sensors use a transmitter-receiver system releasing intermittent ultrasonic pulses to gauge the environment.
-Passive piezoelectric sensors, as the name implies, wait for a signal, like a microphone, and convert that into output.
+Passive PZT sensors, as the name implies, wait for a signal, like a microphone, and convert that into output.
 These piezo sensors operate below their resonant frequency for maximized range.
 Piezoelectric sensors are mostly used in measuring vibrations, acceleration, strain, force, and movement.
 They are utilized for infinite applications across a broad range of industries due to their ability to both operate in confined spaces and high temperatures, and yield high frequency response, transient response, and output.

 Active sensors, also known as transducers, utilize a transmitter-receiver system.
 The transmitter operates at its resonant frequency to optimize efficiency, periodically sending out ultrasonic signals.
 The receiver, upon obtaining a signal, generates an electric impulse.
 The delay is analyzed to determine distance or depth.
 Examples of this can be seen in level sensors or ultrasonic sensors.
 This system is referred to as a transducer when it both transmits and receives signals.
 Passive sensors are much simpler.
 These specifically shaped piezo ceramics generate electricity after receiving a signal and are inactive when no signal is present.
 Passive piezo sensors often operate below their resonance frequency to optimize their sensing range.
 Common applications include touch switches and accelerometers.